georgefloros/sift-rs/README_WASM.md

 1. Build the module: `cd sift-rs-wasm && wasm-pack build --target web --out-dir pkg`
 2. Open `example-web-app/index.html` in a browser
 3. Use the interface to test queries

+## Implementation Notes

+The $where operator implementation has been enhanced to use Boa JavaScript engine for WASM compatibility.
+This allows the $where operator to work in both server and WASM builds, replacing the previous rustyscript dependency which was not compatible with WASM.
+The implementation uses conditional compilation to use the most appropriate JavaScript engine for each target platform:

+- Server builds: rustyscript (if enabled)
+- WASM builds: Boa JavaScript engine